simwai/lol-ranks-bot/README.md

 1. Install Docker and Docker Compose on your server.
 Follow the [official Docker guide](https://docs.docker.com/get-docker/) for installation instructions.
 2. Clone the repository (see Local Development Setup step 2).
-3. Copy the `config.json.example` file and rename it to `config.json`.
+3. Adjust the config values by editing `config.json`.
-4. Edit `config.json` with your Discord bot and Riot API credentials.
-5. Run `docker compose up -d` to build the Docker image and start the bot in detached mode.
+4. Run `docker compose up -d` to build the Docker image and start the bot in detached mode.
-6. To stop the bot, run `docker compose down`.
+5. To stop the bot, run `docker compose down`.

 ### PM2 Deployment
 To deploy the bot on a server using PM2, follow these steps: